SamK/pynagios/README.md

 The basics steps are:

 1. import the module
-2. create one pynagios.Nagios() instance
+2. create one or more pynagios.Service() instances
-3. create one or more pynagios.Service() instances
+3. create one pynagios.Result() instance
-4. Add pynagios.Service() into the pynagios.Nagios() instance
+4. Add pynagios.Service() into the pynagios.Result() instance
 5. print the result
 6. exit